vscoding1988/azure-log-pusher/readme.md

 ## Features
 - process and send a single local log-file to azure
   - each line is processed as one log entry (in other words, stacktrace is not supported)
+- Reading a file and tail changes to it

 ## TODO

-- Allow tailing
+### New features
-- support folders
+- support folder
 - add basic frontend
 - make application standalone

+### Enchantments
 - add support for multi line logs (like exceptions)
+- add type recognition
+- make fields obsolet, by parsing the data